Montgomery County Little League of Maryland, Inc. Ratified January 24, 2021

 2.3.1 Appointment Process:

-- Appointment - At the annual Board meeting in August, the current Board of Directors present will interview specific candidates identified from the previous meeting.
-The Board of Directors will then review the nominated candidates and vote to either appoint the candidate or not.
+Appointment - At the annual Board meeting in September, the current Board of Directors present will interview specific candidates identified from the previous meeting.
+At the annual Board meeting in October the Board of Directors will then review the nominated candidates and vote to either appoint the candidate or not.
 Each Board member present can cast one (1) vote per candidate.
 Candidates need to receive at least a two-thirds (2/3) majority of the votes to be appointed to the Board of Directors.

-- Transfer - The elected individuals shall take office at the conclusion of the September Board meeting.
+Transfer - The elected individuals shall take office on November 1.

 2.3.3 Term of Office:

 a.
-Directors shall be elected and/or appointed to two (2) year terms.
-Elected individuals shall take office at the conclusion of the September Board meeting and their term shall expire at the conclusion of the appropriate September Board meeting.
+Directors shall be elected andr appointed to one(1) year terms.
+Appointed individuals shall take office on November 1 and their term shall expire on October 31 of the following year.
 Directors appointed as a replacement shall complete the original Director’s term regardless of the normal term.
 The goal is to stagger the terms of Directors to maintain institutional knowledge within the league and to provide a path of continuity for league operations.

 2.4 Meetings: Regular meetings shall be held monthly unless otherwise decided by the Board of Directors.